 Living On An Island

-For some people the culture shock of moving to Hawaii is just too much for them and they move on.
+For some people the culture shock of moving to the aloha state is just too much for them and they move back to the mainland.
 For others, it’s like they’ve found the place they’ve been searching for their whole life.

 If you’re still reading at this point you’re probably starting to see that living in paradise does have it’s challenges.